-A poll worker knew she had covid-19 and worked Election Day anyway.
+A poll worker knew she had the coronavirus and worked Election Day anyway.
 She died soon after.

 As of late Thursday evening, the woman’s exact time and cause of death was not known, Mary Enger, a spokeswoman for St. Charles County, told The Washington Post.
 Authorities have not made the woman’s identity public.

-Nearly 2,000 voters cast ballots on Election Day at the Blanchette Park Memorial Hall polling site where the woman worked, but it’s unclear whether anyone might have had direct contact with her.
+Nearly 2,000 voters cast ballots on Election Day at the Blanchette Park Memorial Hall polling site where the woman worked, but it’s unclear whether any voter might have had direct contact with her.

 “We don’t have any idea how many people would have had contact with this person,” Enger told The Post.

-Some St. Charles residents who voted at the polling place told the St. Louis Post-Dispatch that they are angry and concerned about the potential exposure.
+Some St. Charles County residents who voted at the polling place told the St. Louis Post-Dispatch that they are angry and concerned about the potential exposure.

 “For me to show up and do my civic duty … and to be exposed in that instance when I have been as careful as I have,” Maggie Pohlmeier, a St. Charles doctor and mom, told the Post-Dispatch.
 “I am completely irate over this.”

 In the past week, the number of new daily reported coronavirus cases in Missouri rose by 20.6 percent, according to The Post’s coronavirus tracker.
-On Thursday, Missouri reported 3,553 new cases — the highest spike in cases the state has witnessed since early October.
+On Thursday, Missouri reported 3,553 new cases — the highest spike in cases the state has witnessed since mid-October.

 At least 196,576 cases have been reported in the state since February, according to The Post’s coronavirus tracker.
 At least 3,106 deaths have been reported in that same period.

-As a supervisor, Enger said, the woman would not have been typically in charge of activities that required a close interaction with voters, such as handling tablets, distributing styluses or checking voter IDs.
+As a supervisor, Enger said, the woman would not have been typically in charge of activities that required close interactions with voters, such as handling tablets, distributing styluses or checking voter IDs.

 But voters who experience issues with their registration would normally talk with an election judge supervisor like the woman in this case, St. Charles County Director of Elections Kurt Bahr, told the Post-Dispatch.
 Bahr said he did not know if any voter had interacted with this worker, who was one of two election supervisor judges at the polling location.

 Epidemiologists have begun contacting the other nine election workers who were present at the polling site that day, Enger said, and advised them all to get coronavirus tests.
-Contact tracers are also in touch with the woman’s relatives to determine any places she might have attended before testing positive.
+Contact tracers are also in touch with the woman’s relatives to determine any places she might have visited before testing positive.

-Enger told The Post she was unaware if any voters who attended the polling site that day were presenting any symptoms or have also tested positive for the novel coronavirus.
+Enger told The Post she was unaware if any voters who attended the polling site that day were presenting any symptoms or whether they have tested positive for the novel coronavirus.

 On Sunday, the Centers for Disease Control and Prevention published new guidelines noting that those who tested positive for the coronavirus could still cast their ballots in person, as previously reported by The Post.